greenelab/deep-review/all-sections.md

 Predictions from deep neural networks can be evaluated for use in workflows that also incorporate human experts.
-In a large dataset of mammography images, Kooi et al. [@18cZbigDD] demonstrated that deep neural networks outperform the traditional computer-aided diagnosis (CAD) system at low sensitivity and perform comparably at high sensitivity.
+In a large dataset of mammography images, Kooi et al. [@18cZbigDD] demonstrated that deep neural networks outperform the traditional computer-aided diagnosis system at low sensitivity and perform comparably at high sensitivity.
 They also compared network performance to certified screening radiologists on a patch level and found no significant difference between the network and the readers.
 However,